nunnyr/nunnyr/README.md

-Hello Friends 🌊,
+# Hello Friends 🌊,

 I'm Nunny Reyes.
-A Software Engineer, Climate Scientist, immigrant from New York City.
+I live in New York City and I care about a lot of things.

+# About Me
+- I am a Flatiron School Fellowship Graduate
+  with NYC Tech Talent Pipeline 🥳
+- Prior to coding I was a Climate Scientist 🌍
+- I am a first generation, queer, immigrant 🌈
+- I am looking for my first SWE Role 👀
+- Pronouns: she/her/they/them